A vertically integrated model with phase change for aquifers in cold firn: Derivation of the vertically integrated model for Firn Aquifers from enthalpy balance ( )

 where $\tilde{\textbf{x}}$ are the lateral directions irrespective of the coordinate system.
 We assume that the thermal Peclet number, defined as the ratio of heat transport via advection along with the aquifer to heat conduction via temperature gradients, is very high such that the conduction term drops.
 Assuming no flow in the vertical direction $\nabla \cdot \textbf{q}$ becomes $\tilde{\nabla}\cdot \textbf{q}$ where $\tilde{\nabla}$ is the divergence only in the lateral direction

 which is identical to the mass balance of the water phase.
-Now for gravity current, we use Darcy's law for transport given as $\textbf{q}=-K\tilde{\nabla} h$, where $K$ is the saturated hydraulic conductivity in the saturated gravity current and $h$ is the hydraulic head, equivalent to height of the unconfined aquifer.
+Now, for the firn aquifer, we use Darcy's law for transport, given as $\textbf{q}=-K\tilde{\nabla} h$, where $K$ is the saturated hydraulic conductivity in the firn aquifer, and $h$ is the hydraulic head, equivalent to the height of the unconfined aquifer.
 Here the saturated hydraulic conductivity is evaluated at the porosity $\phi'$.
 Plugging it in the equation gives

 By integrating both sides, we get

 Considering the flux term is independent of $z$, we can write

 Lastly, we will use the Leibniz integral rule to evaluate the time derivative term,